Differential Walk on Spheres: Related Work

-\paragraph{WoS for inverse problems.} \citet{Yilmazer:2022:dWoS} have previously considered a differential version of WoS for optimizing parameterized source terms and PDE coefficients on a \emph{fixed} domain.
-By contrast, our emphasis is on optimizing the shape of the domain and the boundary conditions imposed on it.
+\paragraph{WoS for inverse problems.} \citet{Yilmazer:2022:dWoS} considered a differential version of WoS for optimizing parameterized source terms and PDE coefficients on a \emph{fixed} domain.
+Our emphasis is on optimizing the shape of the domain and the boundary conditions imposed on it.
 These differentiable simulation capabilities are complementary and useful for different types of inverse problems.

+\paragraph{Walk on boundary alternative.} The walk on boundary method \citep{sugimoto2023wob, sabelfeld2013rwb} is another Monte Carlo PDE solver that performs random walks over the boundary of a domain via ray intersection queries.
+Designing a differential walk on boundary method is conceptually attractive given the close resemblance of the forward process to Monte Carlo rendering; however, prior work \citep{WoSt, WoStRobin} demonstrates that the practical application of walk on boundary is hindered by the lack of convergence guarantees.
+In particular, in the presence of either non-convex geometry or mixed boundary conditions, walk on boundary estimates can fail to converge.
+By contrast, walk on spheres is provably convergent and its practical application to complex domains is well demonstrated by prior works \citep{Sawhney:2020:MCG, WoSt, WoStRobin}.

-\paragraph{Concurrent work.} In concurrent work, \citet{Yu:2024:DiffPoisson} develop a similar algorithm to ours for shape optimization constrained by the sceened Poisson equation.
+\paragraph{Concurrent work.} In concurrent work, \citet{Yu:2024:DiffPoisson} develop a similar algorithm to ours for shape optimization constrained by the screened Poisson equation.
 Our work differs in a few key ways: \begin{enumerate*} \item The theoretical framework we develop our algorithm on translates the problem of computing derivatives to one of solving boundary value problems (BVPs) of the same type as the PDE in consideration (\cref{sec:optimization}).
-This framework allows us to easily extend our approach to more general BVPs (Sections \ref{sec:robin} \& \ref{sec:diffwost}) using existing estimators that generalize WoS \citep{WoSt,WoStRobin}.
-In principle, our approach also allows directly extending other existing estimators for this PDE (\eg, bidirectional or reverse random walks \citep{qi2022bidirectional,WoStRobin}) to the differential setting. \item We provide an unbiased and efficient approach for calculating reverse-mode derivatives of shape functionals using \emph{U-statistics} (\cref{sec:backward}). \item We show more varied and challenging shape optimization applications, including optimization of complex 3D meshes, implicit geometry, and B\'{e}zier curves, which help showcase the benefits of Monte Carlo techniques for PDE-constrained shape optimization. \end{enumerate*}
+This framework allows us to easily extend our approach to more general BVPs (Sections \ref{sec:robin} \& \ref{sec:diffwost}) using existing estimators that generalize WoS \citep{WoSt,WoStRobin}, which we demonstrate in a thermal design problem that includes mixed Dirichlet-Robin boundary conditions (\cref{sec:thermal_design}).
+In principle, our approach also enables extending other existing estimators for this PDE (\eg, bidirectional or reverse random walks \citep{qi2022bidirectional,WoStRobin}) to the differential setting. \item We provide an unbiased and efficient approach for calculating reverse-mode derivatives of shape functionals using \emph{U-statistics} (\cref{sec:backward}). \item We show more varied and challenging shape optimization applications, including optimization of complex 3D meshes, implicit geometry, and B\'{e}zier curves, to help showcase the benefits of Monte Carlo techniques for PDE-constrained shape optimization. \end{enumerate*}